QuantActions/QA-Swift-SDK/README.md

 # QASwiftSDK

-The QuantActions SDK for iOS allows developers to add all the QuantActions functions to an iOS app including:
+The QuantActions SDK for iOS allows developers to add all the QuantActions functionality to an iOS app including:
-* Automatic data collection
+* Automatic and passive data collection
 * Access processed metrics and insights from the Tap Intelligence Engine (TIE)
 * Enabling device communication
 * Subscribe to different cohorts